 - A complimentary program to existing resources and programs currently underway.

 Funding & Support

 Coalitions and Collaboratives, Inc. (COCO), with support from private and the Federal funding, will be releasing several financial awards to organizations across the west to increase wildfire risk mitigation activities.
 Awards are intended to help accelerate Fire Adapted Community concepts, increase resiliency, and protect firefighters and communities.
 Funding will be provided to a wide array of organizations.

 COCO will provide direct support to place-based wildfire mitigation organization through pass-through grant funding, on-site engagement, mentoring and training on proven best mitigation practices.

 COCO will provide ongoing mentoring and support to funded groups focused on accomplishing wildfire risk-reduction actions, in order to ensure programmatic sustainability at a local level.

-In 2018 COCO will provide direct financial, technical expertise, and subject matter expert resources to help high risk communities within the continental U.S.A. achieve their wildfire adaptation goals.
-Grant funding will be limited to a maximum award of $35,000.00.
-We have invited several organizations to submit proposals for a fall grant cycle.
+In 2019 COCO will provide direct financial, technical expertise, and subject matter expert resources to help high risk communities within the continental U.S.A. achieve their wildfire adaptation goals.
+Grant funding will be limited to a maximum award of $50,000.00.